saisrivatsau1998/Power-Monitoring/README.md

 # Power-Monitoring
 Implementation Steps
-1. User has to follow the circuit diagram as mentioned in the Figure 4.3 for establishing communication between external devices and user application.
-2. Develop an C program to communicate with External electrical devices us- ing Arduino IDE.
+1. Develop an C program to communicate with External electrical devices us- ing Arduino IDE.
-3. Develop an application that can interact with Arduino using android studio.
+2. Develop an application that can interact with Arduino using android studio.
-4. Connect to backend MongoDB Atlas database for storing of each informa- tion.
+3. Connect to backend MongoDB Atlas database for storing of each informa- tion.

 Steps to connect App to MongoDB atlas.